-There is quite a lot to think about if you want to breed guinea pigs, but the process itself is usually trouble-free as guinea pig females make exemplary mothers and rarely hurt or abandon their young.
+There is quite a lot to think about if you want to breed guinea pigs, but the process itself is usually trouble-free as females make exemplary mothers and rarely hurt or abandon their young.
 Another good thing is that they generally don't turn up in big quantities in rescue centres, so if you breed responsibly, you can do so without worrying that you are likely to be adding to the numbers of unwanted pets.

 Like all babies, newborn guinea pigs are very endearing, and it is rewarding to watch them grow up under the gentle care of their mother.